-The best partnerships are built between partners with complementary (i.e. different) sets of skills, experience, and networks.
+The best partnerships are built between partners with complementary (i.e., different) sets of skills, experience, and networks.
 Look at Steve Jobs and Steve Wozniak, the co-founders of Apple.
 One was the master marketer; the other a quintessential engineer.
-Or look at any comedy duo—one the partners the serious straight man, the other the “funny guy.”
+Or look at any comedy duo—one of the partners is the serious straight man, the other the “funny guy.”

 Great partnerships are successful because each partner has the ability to round out the weaknesses of the other partner.